lionelblonde/sam-dac-pytorch/README.md

 ### Expert Demonstrations

 Download the expert demonstrations complementing this repository and make them accessible:
-- Download the expert demonstrations that we have shared at [this link](https://drive.google.com/drive/folders/1dGw-O6ZT_WWTuqDayIA9xat1jZgeiXoE?usp=sharing);
+- Download the expert demonstrations that I have shared at [this link](https://drive.google.com/drive/folders/1dGw-O6ZT_WWTuqDayIA9xat1jZgeiXoE?usp=sharing);
 - Place them at the desired location in your filesystem;
 - Create the environment variable: `export DEMO_DIR=/where/you/downloaded/and/placed/the/demos`.